 Clean Habits That Keep Illness at Bay Without Fear or Fuss

-Your risk is significantly lower if you wash your hands frequently, especially before meals or after spending time outdoors.
-It is also beneficial for your health if you ventilate and clean your house, as this reduces the growth of mold, bacteria, dust, and other microorganisms that can be harmful to your health.
+If you wash your hands consistently, especially before eating and after coming indoors, your exposure to these germs is greatly diminished.
+Furthermore, it is beneficial for your health to freshen and clean the house, as it helps reduce the growth of mold, bacteria, dust, and other harmful microorganisms.

-What I tell all my Wellness Friends is this: make small routines.
-Store hand sanitizer at the entrance.
-Clean your phone regularly every few days.
-Don’t look at it like a chore, but rather make it part of your rhythm.
+What I share with Wellness Friends is this: establish small routines.
+For example, keep hand sanitizer by the entrance.
+Clean your phone every few days.
+Instead of considering these tasks as chores, make them part of your rhythm.

 The Power of Connection — Because Loneliness Can Weaken the Body

-If you feel like you are spending too much time in isolation, please understand this: connection is medicine. be it a phone call, taking a stroll with a neighbor, church groups or an online book club — being seen and heard keeps one stable emotionally, and strengthens the immune system.
+If you are concerned about excessive isolation, please remember this: connection is medicine.
+It could be a phone call, a walk with a neighbor, participating in church activities, or an online book club — being seen and heard helps one remain emotionally balanced and bolsters the immune system.

 Don’t Skip Your Doctor — Prevention is Still the Best Medicine